2. Active substance

 Details regarding the active substance manufacturer, manufacturing process and process validation, are not generally required to be submitted to the TGA for OTC product registration applications.
 However, these details may be required where the active substance is a new chemical entity (NCE).
 Other additional data requirements for NCEs are detailed in the ARGOM Appendix 4 Guidelines on OTC application for new substances.

 For OTC medicines, it is the responsibility of the sponsor to ensure that the active substance is manufactured to a standard consistent with the principles of the Code of Good Manufacturing Practice (GMP) (or in the case of overseas manufacturers, with an appropriate standard of GMP comparable to that required for Australian manufacturers).
 Evidence of licensing or approval of the manufacturer of the active substance does not need to be submitted to the TGA, except where it is an intermediate product (e.g. premixes).
+For more information on proprietary ingredient mixtures that contain an active ingredient see Streamlining proprietary ingredient categories.

 Where the active substance is a component of an intermediate product that is purchased already manufactured, the manufacture of the intermediate product is considered a significant step in the manufacture of the medicines.
 Under these circumstances, evidence of licensing or approval of the manufacturer of the intermediate product will be required (irrespective of whether it is a proprietary ingredient).
 For further information refer to 'Section 5 Manufacture of the medicine'.